PredictiveScienceLab/data-analytics-se/README.md

 # ME 597 -  Data Analytics for Scientists and Engineering

+**Note:** This is the version of the course as taught during Fall 2020.

 This is the handout and homework repository for the course "ME 597 Data Analytics for Scientists and Engineers" which is currently taught (Fall 2020) by Prof. [Ilias Bilionis](https://www.predictivesciencelab.org/authors/ebilionis/) at Purdue University.
 The course is fully online with the videos being accessible through [EdX](https://courses.edx.org/courses/course-v1:PurdueX+ME597x+2T2020/course/).